thetravisw/06-java-manual-tcp-server-and-deployment/LAB-java-manual-tcp-server.md

   * The client should send `@list` to list all connected users
   * The client should send `@nickname <new-name>` to change their nickname
   * The client should send `@dm <to-username> <message>` to  send a message directly to another user by nickname
-* Connected clients should be maintained in an in memory collection called the `clientPool`
-  * When a socket emits the `close` event, the socket should be removed from the client pool
-  * When a socket emits the `error` event, the error should be logged on the server
-  * When a socket emits the `data` event, the data should be logged on the server and the commands below should be implemented

 ## Testing
 No testing required for this lab.
 Yay!